psycopg/psycopg2/doc/src/connection.rst

         pair: Transaction; Commit

     .. method:: commit()

         Commit any pending transaction to the database.

-Psycopg can be set to perform automatic commits at each operation, see `~connection.set_isolation_level()`.
+        By default, Psycopg opens a transaction before executing the first
+        command: if `!commit()` is not called, the effect of any data manipulation will be lost.

+        The connection can be also set in "autocommit" mode: no transaction is automatically open, commands have immediate effect.
+See :ref:`transactions-control` for details.

     .. index::
         pair: Transaction; Rollback